gmzsyt/TimusFinalCase/README.md

 The project consists of two main parts:

 1. **Node.js Server:** Located in the `server` folder.
-The server-side is used to connect to Timus APIs and process the necessary data.
+The server-side is used to connect to my APIs and process the necessary data.

 2. **Vue.js Client:** Located in the `client` folder.
 The client-side uses Vue.js for the user interface and displaying Timus data.